oracle/truffleruby/doc/user/interop.md

 `object.__send__(name, *args)` works in the same way as literal method call on the foreign object, including allowing the special-forms listed above (see [notes on method resolution](#notes-on-method-resolution)).

+## String conversion

+Ruby strings and symbols are unboxable to Java strings.
+Foreign languages should call `IS_BOXED` to determine this, and `UNBOX` to get the Java string.

+The name in an `INVOKE`, `READ`, or `WRITE` made from Ruby to a foreign language is automatically converted to a Java string from either a Ruby string or a Ruby symbol.

+A call from Ruby to a foreign language using `NEW`, `EXECUTE`, `INVOKE`, `READ`, or `WRITE`, that returns a Java string will convert the returned string to a Ruby string.

+A call from a foreign language to Ruby using `NEW`, `EXECUTE`, `INVOKE`, `READ`, or `WRITE`, that has Java strings as arguments, will convert each Java string argument to a Ruby string.

 ## Import and export